 Of course, we’re talking about healthy ways of consuming protein without all the added junk and empty carbs that you don’t need.
 Second, to that, the issue may be getting your protein on the go, or in small doses when you don’t have the time or appetite for an entire meal.
 A good solution is artichokes.

 As an antioxidant, it ranks among the highest per cupful against cranberries, pecans and blueberries.
-As a digestive aid, its high fibre content and cynarine compounds, which increases your body’s production of pile, means that artichokes may help you in other ways you didn’t know: it’s suggested as a good cure for constipation.
+As a digestive aid, its high fibre content and cynarine compounds, which increases your body’s production of pile.

 If that wasn’t enough, artichokes are also a top source of folic acid, which acts as a factor in the synthesis of DNA.
 Their high potassium levels put them up there with bananas and sweet potatoes and they also contribute to tackling high blood pressure.
 Artichokes are available in the winter and work well in a meal when prepared in just about any which way, including steamed, grilled, roasted or sautéed.
 It is a delicious and nutritious (and protein-rich) replacement for bread and pasta.